Croakers: Family Sciaenidae

 Size: To 12 inches, although most caught off piers are less than 8 inches in length.
 An 11-inch queenie weighed a little over a half pound.

-Range: West of the Uncle Sam Bank, Baja California, and the Gulf of California to Burrard Inlet, Vancouver Island, British Columbia.
+Range: Gulf of California and west of the Uncle Sam Bank, central Baja California, along the Pacific coast north to Burrard Inlet, Vancouver Island, British Columbia.
+Considered common from Bahia Tortugas, central Baja California, to southern California.
 Queenfish are uncommon north of Cayucos and rare north of Monterey.

 Habitat: Common in shallow-water sandy areas, both oceanfront and in bays, especially around piers.
+Found from the surf zone down to a recorded depth of 594 feet.
 Often found in densely packed schools, sometimes along with white croaker.
 Most commonly found at depths from 4 to 27 feet happily munching on free-swimming crustacea, small crabs, and fish.
+They’re considered a nocturnal species that feeds mostly at night.

-Piers: Common at most southern California piers.
-Best bets: Imperial Beach Pier, Ocean Beach Pier, Crystal Pier, Oceanside Pier, Seal Beach Pier (I think it’s the best), Belmont Veterans Memorial Pier, Santa Monica Pier, Malibu Pier and Ventura Pier.
+Piers: Common at most southern California piers but uncommon north of Point Conception.
+Best bets: Imperial Beach Pier, Ocean Beach Pier, Crystal Pier, Oceanside Pier, Seal Beach Pier (perhaps the best), Belmont Veterans Memorial Pier, Santa Monica Pier, Malibu Pier and Ventura Pier.
 Abundant inshore from late spring to the beginning of winter.
 Dense schools of queenfish are often found in the shady areas under piers.
-I have also caught a few queenfish at both the Cayucos Pier and Monterey Wharf No. 2.
+My most northernly catches were fish I caught at the Port San Luis Pier (2014), Cayucos Pier (1993) and Monterey Wharf No. 2 (1993).
+PFIC regular Red Fish extended the range by a queenfish caught at the Pacifica Pier (2017).

 Shoreline: An occasional catch by shore anglers in southern California.